hrchu/ansible-kafka/README.md

 # ansible-kafka
-Deploy multinode kafka cluster based on Confluent guide
+This will deploy multinode kafka cluster based on the Confluent guide.
+It setups three nodes, and each node runs both kafka and zookeeper in the docker containerization way.

 ## Getting start
 1. setup ssh passwordless